apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 ### removeParkedPropertiesFromSchema(*page*, *schema*) *[api]*

 ### removeSlugFromHomepageSchema(*page*, *schema*) *[api]*
-Maintained for bc, in case project-level overrides invoke it.
-The same job is now done by removeParkedPropertiesFromSchema.

-If the given page is level 0 (home page), return the given schema minus any `slug` field named `slug`.
+any `slug` field named `slug`.
 If not, return the schema unmodified.
 ### getCreateControls(*req*) *[api]*